SlavovLab/decode/decode_analysis/README.md

 ### Bash

 Pre-processing and re-blasting of the base peptides happens in the bash script `run_blast.sh`.
-In additional to typically available tools on a Linux bash (cat, grep, cut, awk, gunzip, rsync), the script requires NCBI's blast (**we used version 2.15.0+**) and a recent R version (>3.6) to be installed.
+Besides typically available tools on a Linux bash (cat, grep, cut, awk, gunzip, rsync), the script requires NCBI's blast (**we used version 2.15.0+**) and a recent R version (>3.6) to be installed.

-On Debian/Ubuntu this may work, but likely comes with a different version of blast (not tested):
+On Debian/Ubuntu this may work, but likely comes with a different version of blast:

 ``` bash
 sudo apt-get update